Mexico Exit Poll Gives Edge to Andres Manuel Lopez Obrador

 Exit polls by Consulta Mitofsky also forecast clear gubernatorial wins for allies of Lopez Obrador’s Morena party in four of eight state races on the ballot plus for the head of government in Mexico City.
 The central highland state of Guanajuato was predicted to go to a candidate of the conservative National Action Party.

-While Lopez Obrador, 64, held a commanding lead in polls heading into Sunday’s vote, he worried many who fear he could set the country back decades and lead to disaster with an interventionist economic policy.
+Lopez Obrador worries many who fear he could set the country back decades and lead to disaster with an interventionist economic policy.

+He has pledged to give scholarships or paid apprenticeships to youth, and increase support payments for the elderly.

 “I am concerned that some candidates are making proposals that are impossible, because they’re very expensive to carry out,” said Juan Carlos Limas, 26, who lined up at a Mexico City precinct to vote for Ricardo Anaya, who is running second in polls for a right-left coalition.